-Responsible conduct of research includes the critical evaluation of sources, and respecting the rights of the creators of any sources used in the research.
+The concept of responsible conduct of research entails the critical evaluation of sources and respecting the rights of the creators of any sources used in the research.

 When you have found the publications that you think will be useful to you, it is time for their critical evaluation.
 The purpose of source analysis is to draw conclusions about the reliability of the author of the information and the information itself, as well as their worth as source material.